isomerpages/stb-hlb/_application-guidelines/change-of-hotel-name.md

 ---
 permalink: /application-guidelines/change-of-hotel-name/
-breadcrumb: 'Application Guidelines (Change of Hotel Name)'
+breadcrumb: Application Guidelines (Change of Hotel Name)
-title: 'Change of Hotel Name'
+title: Change of Hotel Name
 last_updated: 01-04-2018
 ---
 ### **Application for a Change of Hotel Name**

 For any change to the Hotel Name, please apply for a Change of Hotel Name via [GoBusiness Licensing](https://www.gobusiness.gov.sg/licences){:target="_blank"}.
 Please note that the hotel shall not change the name of the hotel without prior written approval of the Board.